jeffa5/maills/README.md

 - [ ] `hover` shows a summary of the contact
 - [ ] `gotoDefinition` of an email address to view the vcard
 - [ ] completion for email addresses in address-related headers
+- [ ] diagnostics for addresses not in your contacts

 ## Installation